-It is important that, as we move forward, we remember that we are consecrated to our Lord and His holy Mother.
-To be consecrated means that we belong to Jesus and Mary in a very special – indeed in a sacred – way.
-We should do our best to live our lives according to Jesus’ teachings and Mary’s example – and help others do the same.READ MORE
+It is important that each of us remember that we are indeed consecrated to our Lord and His holy Mother.
+To be consecrated means that we belong to Jesus and Mary in a very special; indeed in a sacred way.
+We should do our best to live our lives according to Jesus’ teachings and Mary’s example, and help others do the same.READ MORE

 Today we begin the holy season of Advent.
 While it’s easy to think of Advent as a time to prepare for Christmas, it’s really much more than that.
-The word Advent means ‘coming’ – and Advent is indeed a time to get ready for the coming of Christ.
+The word Advent means ‘coming,’ and Advent is indeed a time to get ready for the coming of Christ.

 As Catholics, Advent makes us think about not just one– but two–of Christ’s comings.
-While we are certainly getting ready to celebrate His First Coming at Christmas, Advent also reminds us to get ready for His Second Coming on Judgement Day.
+While we are certainly getting ready to celebrate His first coming at Christmas, Advent also reminds us to get ready for His Second coming on Judgement Day.
 Indeed, it is that Second Coming that is the main focus of today’s readings.
 In the Gospel Jesus tells us to be ready for His Second Coming.
-He reminds us that we don’t know when it will be – so we should be ready for it all the time.READ MORE
+He reminds us that we don’t know when it will be, so we should be ready for it all the time.READ MORE

 I’d like to start my words today by wishing a very Happy Veterans Day to all the veterans of our parish.
 We owe you a tremendous debt of gratitude and appreciate the sacrifices you made for our nation.
 I assure you of my prayers today and each and every day.

 It always strikes me as appropriate that November 11, Veteran’s Day, is also the Feast of St. Martin of Tours (d.
 379 AD).
 One of the most popular saints in the Middle Ages, St. Martin could well be called a veteran of two armies.
 He was a Roman Soldier who converted to Christianity as a young man.